 Now, what about recording these transactions?
 If BTC is constantly being bought, traded, and sold, how does anyone know who owns what?

 This is where blockchain technology comes in.
 But what is blockchain in simple words?

 A blockchain is used to record all Bitcoin transactions.

 A blockchain is essentially a digital ledger.
 You can think of it like a ledger you’d use to keep track of your own money.
-You might record what you earn, what you spend, and even who you owe money to.
+You might record what you earn, what you spend, and even to who you owe money.
 This is what the Bitcoin blockchain, or ledger, does – except on a global scale.
 It is a record of all BTC transactions.

 Unlike a personal hand-written ledger, however, the blockchain is duplicated and distributed across a network of computer systems.
 So, while you would be the only one to have a copy of your written financial ledger, copies of BTC’s ledger are stored on numerous computers around the world.
 This is an extremely beneficial characteristic.
 Why?
 Because it makes it very difficult for anyone to cheat, change or hack the system.
 This makes the blockchain practically unchangeable.

 Think of it this way – if someone got a hold of your written ledger, they could make changes in their favor.
 For instance, they might add an entry that says you owe them $1,000.
 Now, it’s your word against theirs.
 But, with a blockchain, there are so many copies spread throughout the world that it would be almost impossible to track them all down and make a change to all of them.
 Therefore, no single person could make a change to the blockchain in an attempt to cheat the system.